floledermann/another-dimension/README.md

 Why did I create another unit conversion utility?

 - **Lightweight, only supporting length units**.
 If you are looking for general conversion of various units, consider [js-quantities](https://www.npmjs.com/package/js-quantities), [convert-units](https://www.npmjs.com/package/convert-units), [convert](https://www.npmjs.com/package/convert) or others.
-- **Support for [angular length units](https://en.wikipedia.org/wiki/Angular_distance) (degrees, arcminutes and arcseconds)** which involve trigonometric functions and configurable viewing distance for accurate conversion to absolute length units.
+- **Support for [angular length units](https://en.wikipedia.org/wiki/Angular_distance) (degrees, arcminutes and arcseconds)** which involve trigonometric calculations in the conversion and depend on viewing distance.
-- Global **configuration of *pixel density* and *viewing distance* for accurate conversion from/to screen pixels and angular length units**, as often needed for perceptual experiments and user studies.
+- Global **configuration of *pixel density* and *viewing distance* for accurate conversion from/to physical screen pixels and angular length units**, as often needed for accurate reproduction of perceptual experiments and user studies.

 **`another-dimension`** was created as part of the [stimsrv](https://github.com/floledermann/stimsrv) project to support the accurate specification of dimensions for screen-based psychological experiments.